Xtalism/aero-pid-controller/README.md

 ![structure](img/render.png)

 I used Fritzing to build a protoype schematic.
-I had to add some figures from Fritzing.
+I had to add some figures from Fritzing forums.
 I used Arduino Mega 2560 but you can still use any other Arduino board as long as SDA and SCL pins are available.

 ![schematic](img/schematic.png)

-This has the main function to compare my error with my variable of control (PID output) and the actual setpoint I wanted to reach, which was a great success all along.
+I plotted the my error, variable of control (PID output) and the actual setpoint signal.

 ![plot](img/plot.png)